 Office of the City Clerk

-• Monitoring the City’s web streaming page completing any missing meetings, videos, agendas and minutes.
+• Updated the City’s web streaming page regarding our meetings, agendas and minutes.

-• 2nd Quarter (FY) Transient Occupancy Tax (TOT) is being processed and will be due by July 31, 2017.
+• 3rd Quarter (FY) Transient Occupancy Tax (TOT) is being processed.

-• The Records Department continues to use the expanded Questy’s Archival System to bring imaged and additional vital departmental records from the Al Vigil Center into a centralized system.
+• Continue to use the expanded Questys Archival System to bring additional vital departmental records from the Al Vigil Center into a centralized system.

 BARSTOW YOUTH ADVISORY COUNCIL: